nmsimons/fluid-demo/README.md

 │   └── Interfaces/     # TypeScript interfaces for presence and signals ├── undo/               # Undo/redo system
+├── utils/              # Utility functions and managers │   ├── connections.ts  # Connection point calculations and geometry
+│   ├── pathfinding.ts  # A* pathfinding for connection routing
+│   └── ...             # Other utilities
-├── utils/              # Utility functions and managers ├── styles/             # CSS files including Tailwind and iOS fixes └── constants/          # Application constants and configuration
+├── styles/             # CSS files including Tailwind and iOS fixes └── constants/          # Application constants and configuration
 ```